 But… it was a long time till I actually got to try the stuff.

 So what is Châteauneuf-du-Pape?
-It’s a style of wine (almost always red, but there are some whites available) made in any of 320 vineyards in a protected area near the village of the same name (translated as “the Pope’s new castle”) in the Southern Rhône region of south eastern France.
+It’s a style of wine (almost always red, but there are some whites available) made in any of 320 vineyards in a protected area near the village of the same name (apparently translated as “the Pope’s new castle”.
+Not “the Pope’s ninth castle”, as I originally thought) in the Southern Rhône region of south eastern France.
 It’s the purple bit here…

 Eighteen grape varieties are allowed to be used in Châteauneuf-du-Pape, but the most common combination is a blend of Grenache (provides sweetness and lightness); Syrah (known as Shiraz in the New World.
 Adds depth of colour, spice, dark fruits and body); and Mourvèdre (adds structure, tannin and finish).
 This, the staple combination of the Côtes du Rhône, can be abbreviated to the “GSM blend”.

 Châteauneuf reds tend to be strong, full bodied, fruity, earthy an spicy.
 They age well but can also be drunk young.
-The 2015 vintage I tried last weekend (see stained, empty bottle above) was overflowing with soft, tangy dark-fruit flavours: blackberry, blackcurrant, cherry.
+The 2015 vintage I tried last weekend exploded with soft, tangy dark-fruit flavours: blackberry, blackcurrant, cherry.